 But let us resist this for a while, and explore the consequences of the dissociation.
 If we explore the consequences of a physical principle, we should do it in its own terms, and if the result contradicts the observations, we should drop the starting principle.

-So let us byte the bullet and see where the idea of dissociation leads.
-We will see that it leads to the Born rule, but in a natural way, not by fiat.
-The dissociation into 3d-space states suggests the following principle: Principle 1.
-Each 3d-space state is either not present in $|\Psi(t)\rangle$ , or it is present once (i.e. it cannot be "halfpresent", even if eq.
+The dissociation into 3d-space states suggests:

+Principle 1.
+Each 3d-space state is either not present in $|\Psi(t)\rangle$, or it is present once (i.e. it cannot be "halfpresent", even if eq.
 (7) may suggest this possibility).
 This "either-or" is vague at this point, but it will be clarified later in this Section.
 At any rate, it may seem to contradict everything we know.
-However, we will get quantum theory back, with the familiar complex numbers, which will receive a geometric meaning in terms of a global gauge, and, since C is continuous, with the Born rule as we know it, but resulting from counting the 3d-space states.
+However, we will get quantum theory back, with the familiar complex numbers, which will receive a geometric meaning in terms of a global gauge, and, if C is continuous, with the Born rule as we know it, but resulting from counting the 3d-space states.